Trace-free characters and abelian knot contact homology I: Application of the trace-free slice to abelian knot contact homology

-On the other hand, as observed in Section \ref{sec_obs}, the map $q: S_0(K) \to F_2(K)$ is surjective for several knots.
-Does this hold for any knot?
-If there exists a point in $F_2(K)$ whose preimage under $q$ is empty, which ``does not lift'' to $S_0(K)$, then we call it {\it a ghost character} of $K$. \begin{definition}[Ghost characters of a knot] If a point $(x_{ij}) \in F_2(K)$ does not satisfy one of (H) and (R), then we call the point $(x_{ij})$ a ghost character of $K$. \end{definition}
+On the other hand, as observed in Section \ref{sec_obs}, the projection $q: S_0(K) \to F_2(K)$ is surjective for several knots.
+It is natural to ask whether this property holds for all knots.
+If there exists a point in $F_2(K)$ whose preimage under $q$ is empty, namely, a point that does not lift to $S_0(K)$, then we call such a point a ghost character of the knot $K$.

+\begin{definition}[Ghost characters of a knot] A point $(x_{ij})$ in $F_2(K)$ that does not satisfy one of the relations (GH), is called a ghost character of the knot $K$. \end{definition}

-By definition, if $K$ has no ghost characters, then the map $q$ must be surjective.
-We can observe that (H) and (R) for a Wirtinger presentation are naturally reduced to those for a bridge presentation by (F2).
-Then we will see the following.
+By definition, if a knot $K$ admits no ghost characters, then the map $q : S_0(K) \to F_2(K)$ is surjective.
+In fact, we prove the following.